TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 This step turns a stream of tokens into a stream of `CodeElement`s.
 This is achieved using the ANTLR parser.
 The parsing is done in three phases:
 1. Determine the boundaries of the reparse section
-2. PArse CodeElements from tokens located inside the reparse section
+2. Parse CodeElements from tokens located inside the reparse section
-3. Convert each CodeElement context built by ANTLR into a real `CodeElement` instance
+3. Convert each CodeElement context object built by ANTLR into a real `CodeElement` instance

 The results of this step are stored in `CodeElements` collection at the `CodeElementsLine` level.
 Each code element holds its own diagnostic collection.
-The `ParserDiagnostics` of `CodeElementsLine` stores diagnostics produced by this step that cannot be attached directly to a code element.
+The `ParserDiagnostics` of `CodeElementsLine` stores diagnostics produced by this step but that can't be attached directly to a code element.
 This is used mainly for exceptions happening during parsing and also for diagnostics produced during the processing of `REPLACE`/`COPY` directives.

 The `ActiveReplaceDirective` which tracks the `REPLACE` that applies to a given line is updated during this step too.